The German brand showcases new products at IFA aimed at meeting the main requirements of modern households

 What were the hero products you launched at IFA?

 In a major change in our communication at IFA, it wasn’t about one hero product.
 It was all about holistic topics; one of them was about connectivity and a special feature this year was voice control which gained a lot of attention.
 We can steer a new range of products in our portfolio with voice control.
 We are bringing previously exclusive top-level features to the lower product classes, like Home Professional Series 8 features into Series 4 and 6.

 Bosch has been a strong supporter of IFA since white goods joined the fair in 2008.
 Can you tell us about this first decade at IFA?

-We have proven over the years that white goods are innovative and the attention of the media and press also showed that.
-When you look at the TV or you listen to the radio, white goods play a major role.
+We have proven over the years that white goods are innovative and have an undeniably emotional aspect– the attention of the media and press agrees.
+When you watch TV or you listen to the radio, white goods play a major role.

 How has IFA 2017 been for Bosch?

 For us it’s been an interesting and good fair.
 Personally, I’ve been here for seven years in my current role, and I must say it’s been the best fair because of the atmosphere that we had.
 Our trade partners were in a very positive mood – we had good conversations and good orders taken, which represented an increase on orders taken at IFA 2016.
 From this economic point of view we are very satisfied with the level of orders taken.

 WE ARE VERY SATISFIED WITH THE LEVEL OF ORDERS TAKEN

 Why does IFA remain the best trade show for electricals?